networktocode/jdiff/README.md

 ![netcompare HLD](./docs/images/hld.png)

-As first thing, an instance of `CheckType` object must be created passing one of the below check types as argument:
+An instance of `CheckType` object must be created first before passing one of the below check types as an argument:

 - `exact_match`
 - `tolerance`